jockmac22/clean_your_rom/README.md

 - Copy duplicate files (similar name and file path) to their own directory for later use.

-# Code Upkeep and Contributions

-I have limited resources to pay attention to this code base, but if you would like to fork and update the code on your own, all I ask is attribution for the original code.
-You can also offer code fixes and feature updates, which I will try to review in a timely manner, but no promises.

 # Installing Clean Your ROM

 You will have to have Ruby installed on your machine for these scripts to work.